sovrn/prebid-server-java/docs/config-app.md

 for example address of the load-balancer e.g. http://prebid.host.com.
 - `default-timeout-ms` - this setting controls default timeout for /auction endpoint.
 - `admin.port` - the port to listen on administration requests.
-- `enable-cookie` - this setting enables cookie usage or in other words enables /cookie_sync or /setuid enpoints